 Alpine Ascents has been running successful Denali expeditions for over 15 years.
 Our 2014 season had some difficult weather to start but we had some strong summit success as in past seasons - 8 of 12 teams reached the top of North America!
 2013 saw 11 of 12 teams summit.
-We look to have similar success in 2013 and as always, we are happy to put you in touch with former climbers.
-We are committed to keeping up our high standards of food and logistics excellent and look forward to the 2013 Season
+We look to have similar success in 2014 and as always, we are happy to put you in touch with former climbers.
+We are committed to keeping up our high standards of food and logistics and look forward to the 2014 Season.

 Alpine Ascents offers small group sizes of six climbers and two guides as well as teams of 9 climbers with 3 guides.
 Please note it is imperative for any size group that all climbers are in excellent physical condition and well trained in the necessary climbing skills to ascend Denali.

-Alpine Ascents has climbing concessions on both Denali and Mount Rainier and offer training courses in both these locations.
-These courses are an excellent way to make sure your climbing skills and physical conditioning meet the requirements to attempt Denali.
-Alpine Ascents has higher standards for Denali climbers than other companies because we know your climb will be more enjoyable, safer and have a greater chance of success if all members are well-prepared for the rigors of Denali.
+Alpine Ascents has climbing concessions on both Denali and Mount Rainier and offer training courses in both locations.
+These mountaineering courses are an excellent way to make sure your climbing skills and physical conditioning meet the requirements to attempt Denali.
+Alpine Ascents has very high prerequisites for our Denali climbers because we know your climb will be more enjoyable, safer, and have a greater chance of success if all members are well-prepared for the rigors of Denali.